Reacting immediately to a cyber event could save your reputation.

 Phase 4: Eradicate

-The incident cannot progress beyond this point, so it might not be until now that you can get much information from your responders.
-I can tell you from personal experience that having the CTO and CEO breathing down your neck while you’re trying to stop an incident is counterproductive; let your responders work and they can give you a more meaningful update during this phase.
-It’s now that the hunt begins for the root cause.
+The incident cannot progress beyond this point, so it might not be until now that you get much information from your responders.
+Let your responders work and they can give you a more meaningful update during this phase as the hunt for the root cause begins.
 The type of incident will dictate how to go about this, but an example would be finding an attacker’s malware implant on a machine, ensuring it’s copied in a forensic image, then restoring the machine to a known good state and tackling whatever vulnerability was exploited (e.g. installing missing patches).
-The last step in this phase is to run full analysis across all systems to ensure the vulnerability doesn’t exist elsewhere – assume it does, and assume the attacker already knows that.
+The final step in this phase is to conduct a full analysis across all systems to ensure the vulnerability doesn’t exist elsewhere – assume it does, and assume the attacker already knows that.

 Phase 5: Recover

 As much as you might want to wash your hands of the whole ordeal, the follow-up is just as necessary and important as the preparation, as it closes the loop.
-This is where the documentation and analysis pay dividends, as this phase is all about lessons learned that feed back into your IR preparation.
-Likewise, the documentation should be reviewed, written-up in a report, and safely stored as important reference material for any future incidents, or even regulatory audits.
+This is where the documentation and analysis pays dividends, as this phase is all about lessons learned that provide input back into your incident response preparation.
+Likewise, the documentation should be reviewed, compiled into a formal report, and safely stored as important reference material for any future incidents, or regulatory audits.

-As you can see, even describing the phases of incident response at a high level is quite involved – I could do an entire series on the preparation phase alone – but the benefits of having a solid plan in place far outweigh the hardships of getting there, because you can quickly regain control of a potentially dangerous situation.
-Ever the stoic, I’ll paraphrase Kipling: “If you can keep your head when all about you are losing theirs . . . yours is the Earth and everything that’s in it.”
+Although the phases of an incident response process have only been described at a high level, it still demonstrates that the benefits of having a robust plan in place far outweighs the hardships of getting there, because you can quickly regain control of a potentially dangerous situation.
+Ever the stoic, I’ll paraphrase Rudyard Kipling: “If you can keep your head when all about you are losing theirs . . . yours is the Earth and everything that’s in it.”